NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

 - After getting the access, you may need to run `nu-<country> auth get-refresh-token --env prod --country <country>`.
 The `<country>` is the country from where you are creating your manual series (eg: br, mx).

 - For copying dataset files to the bucket, you'll need to have the read and write access to that specific bucket.
-For access permissions, ask in `#data-help` for someone to run the following command:
+For access permissions, open a ticket in [#data-help](https://nubank.slack.com/archives/C06F04CH1), marking it with the `:data-infra-ticket` reaction, and asking for the following command to be run:

 ```
 For BR: